peka01/ntr-test/docs/en/User/subscriptions.md

-# Register for trainings
+# Register for Trainings

 ## Overview

 Easily register for trainings that interest you.
-That's the first step - registering is free and allows you to participate when the time comes.
+Registration is the first step and allows you to participate when the time comes.
+Think of it as showing your interest and 'reserving a seat'!

-### Visual design
+### Visual Design

-**Anmälan** (Public Subscription Page) is the open page in the system and has a special visual design to make it clear that it's accessible to everyone:
+The **{{navPublic}}** page is the public-facing page of the system and features a distinct visual design:

-- **Blue color scheme**: Uses blue colors to indicate openness and accessibility
+-   **Blue Color Scheme**: Uses blue tones to signify openness and easy access.
-- **Minimalistic design**: Clean and modern design without unnecessary elements
+-   **Minimalistic Design**: A clean, modern look without unnecessary clutter.
-- **Enhanced navigation**: Navigation element has special blue styling when active
+-   **Enhanced Navigation**: The active navigation element has special blue styling.
-- **Visual indicators**: Small blue dot next to the page title to mark it as an open page
+-   **Visual Indicators**: A small blue dot appears next to the page title to highlight it as a public page.
-- **Consistent design**: All elements use the same blue color scheme for unity
+-   **Consistent Design**: A unified experience, with all elements using the same blue color palette.

-## How things work
+## How Things Work

-### What is a registration?
+### What is a Registration?

-A registration means that you show interest in joining.
-It's like 'reserving a seat' - you show interest but don't commit to actually attending.
+A registration signals your interest in joining a training.
+It's akin to 'reserving a spot' – you express interest without committing to attending.

-### Benefits of registering
+### Benefits of Registering

-- **Free**: There is no cost to register for a training session with us
+-   **Free**: No cost to register for a training session.
-- **Flexibility**: You can unsubscribe at any time
+-   **Flexibility**: Unsubscribe anytime, no strings attached.
-- **Overview**: You see all the trainings you are interested in
+-   **Overview**: Keep track of all the trainings you're interested in.
-- **Reminders**: You remember which trainings are available
+-   **Reminders**: Get notified about upcoming trainings you’ve registered for.

-## Register for trainings
+## Register for Trainings

-### Here's how you do it
+### Here's How You Do It

-1. Go to **{{navPublic}}**
+1. Go to **{{navPublic}}**.
-2. Browse the available trainings
+2. Browse the available trainings.
-3. Read the description of each training
+3. Read the training description.
-4. Click **{{subSubscribeBtn}}** next to the training you want to attend
+4. Click **{{subSubscribeBtn}}** next to the desired training.
-5. Confirm your registration
+5. Confirm your registration.

-### What you see for each training
+### Information Displayed for Each Training

-- **Title and description**: What the training is about
+-   **Title and Description**: Overview of the training content.
-- **Date and time**: When the training takes place
+-   **Date and Time**: When the training will occur.
-- **Location**: Where the training is held
+-   **Location**: Where the training is held.
-- **Available seats**: How many people can attend
+-   **Available Seats**: Number of slots available.
-- **Registration status**: Whether you are already registered or not
+-   **Registration Status**: Indicates if you're already registered.

-## Manage your registrations
+## Manage Your Registrations

-### View your subscriptions
+### View Your Subscriptions

-- **{{navPublic}}**: Shows all trainings you are registered for
+-   **{{navPublic}}**: Displays all trainings you are registered for.
-- **{{navAttendance}}**: Shows the registration status of each training
+-   **{{navAttendance}}**: Shows your registration status for each training.
-- **Overview**: You can clearly see which trainings you plan to attend
+-   **Overview**: Provides a clear view of the trainings you plan to attend.

-### Unsubscribe from trainings
+### Unsubscribe from Trainings

-The unsubscription process is simple and can be done by any user on the platform, including administrators.
+Unsubscribing is straightforward and can be done by any user, including admins.

 **How to Unsubscribe a User:**

-1. Go to the **{{navPublic}}**.
+1. Navigate to **{{navPublic}}**.
-2. Find the training you wish to manage.
+2. Locate the training you want to manage.
-3. In the **{{subSubscribedUsers}}** list, locate the user you want to remove.
+3. In the **{{subSubscribedUsers}}** list, find the user you wish to remove.
 4. Click the **trashcan icon** next to the user's name.
-A tooltip with the text "{{unsubscribeTooltip}}" will appear on hover.
+A tooltip saying "{{unsubscribeTooltip}}" will appear.

-The user is immediately removed from the subscription list.
-This action does not affect voucher balances and the spot becomes available for other users.
+The user is instantly removed.
+This doesn't affect voucher balances, and their spot opens up for others.

-### What happens when you unsubscribe?
+### What Happens When You Unsubscribe?

-- You will be removed from the participant list
+-   You're removed from the participant list.
-- The balance of your voucher will not be affected
+-   Your voucher balance remains unchanged.
-- You can re-register if you wish
+-   You can re-register if you change your mind.
-- The place becomes available to others
+-   Your spot becomes available to other users.

-## Rules that we want you to be aware of
+## Important Rules

-### Registration vs check-in
+### Registration vs. Check-in

-- **Registration is free**: You can register for as many trainings as you want
+-   **Registration is Free**: Register for as many trainings as you like.
-- **Check-in costs**: Clip cards are only drawn when you mark check-in
+-   **Check-in Uses Credits**: Clip cards are only deducted upon check-in.
-- **No obligation**: Registration does not mean you have to attend
+-   **No Obligation**: Registration doesn't commit you to attending.

 ### Timeframes

-- **Register in advance**: Register as soon as you know you are interested
+-   **Register Early**: Sign up as soon as you're interested.
-- **Cancel in time**: Cancel your registration if you know you cannot attend
+-   **Cancel in Advance**: Cancel if you know you can't make it.
-- **No time limit**: You can withdraw at any time
+-   **No Time Limit**: You can withdraw your registration at any time.

-## Tips for smart registration management
+## Tips for Effective Registration Management

-### Plan your training sessions
+### Plan Your Training Sessions

-1. **Sign up for interesting trainings**: Sign up for trainings that seem interesting
+1.  **Sign Up for Interesting Trainings**: Enroll in any trainings that pique your interest.
-2. **Keep an eye on your schedule**: Make sure your workouts don't clash with other activities
+2.  **Check Your Schedule**: Avoid conflicts with other commitments.
-3. **Be realistic**: Don't sign up for more workouts than you can handle
+3.  **Be Realistic**: Don't overcommit – sign up for a manageable number of trainings.

-### Manage changes
+### Manage Changes

-1. **Cancel in time**: If you know you can't attend, cancel as soon as possible
+1.  **Cancel Promptly**: If you can't attend, cancel ASAP.
-2. **Communicate**: Inform the trainer if you cannot attend
+2.  **Communicate**: Inform the trainer if possible.
-3. **Reschedule**: Use your time for other trainings instead
+3.  **Reschedule**: Reallocate your time to other trainings.

-### Organize your registrations
+### Organize Your Registrations

-1. **Prioritize**: Focus on the trainings that are most important to you
+1.  **Prioritize**: Focus on the most important trainings.
-2. **Balance**: Mix different types of training
+2.  **Balance**: Include a variety of training types.
-3. **Update regularly**: Review your registrations regularly
+3.  **Update Regularly**: Review your registrations frequently.

-## Frequently asked questions and answers
+## Frequently Asked Questions

-**Can I sign up for several trainings at the same time?
+**Can I register for multiple trainings simultaneously?**

 Yes, you can register for as many trainings as you want.

-**What happens if I sign up for a training that is full?
+**What happens if a training is full?**

-You will be notified that the training is full and you will not be able to register.
+You'll be notified that the training is at capacity, and you won't be able to register.

-**Can I register for trainings that have already started?
+**Can I register for trainings that have already started?**

-No, you can only register for future trainings.
+No, registration is only available for upcoming trainings.

-**Do I have to register in order to participate in a training session?
+**Is registration required to participate?**

-Yes, you need to register first and then mark check-in when the time comes.
+Yes, you must register first and then check in when you arrive.

-**What happens if I forget to deregister?
+**What if I forget to unsubscribe?**

-Nothing serious - you can still unregister later and no trainings will be consumed until you are marked as checked-in.
+No problem!
+You can unsubscribe later, and no credits will be used until you check in.

-**Can I see who is registered for a training?
+**Can I see who else is registered?**

-It depends on the platform settings - ask the administrator about this.
+It depends on the platform's settings.
+Check with the administrator.

 ## Troubleshooting

-**Cannot register**
+**Cannot Register**

-- Check that the training is not full
+-   Verify that the training isn't full.
-- Check that the training has not already started
+-   Ensure the training hasn't started yet.
-- Refresh the page and try again
+-   Refresh the page and try again.

-**Registration is not displayed**
+**Registration Not Displayed**

-- Refresh the page to see the latest changes
+-   Refresh the page to see the latest updates.
-- Contact the administrator if the problem persists
+-   Contact the administrator if the problem persists.